-To prepare you to become a scientist and to get you one step closer to your degree.
+To prepare you to become an astronomer, chemist, computer scientist, engineer, geologist or physicist and to get you one step closer to your degree.
 Passing this class indicates the ability to understand and apply the concepts in this course to various physics problems.
 Your performance will be measured based on the conceptual understanding as well as the ability to use mathematics to state and solve problems.